HyVIC: A Metric-Driven Spatio-Spectral Hyperspectral Image Compression Architecture Based on Variational Autoencoders: Conclusion

 \section{Conclusion}

+In this paper, we have explored the effects of spatio-spectral feature learning on the {\ac{rd}} performance of variational {\ac{hsi}} compression as a first time in {\ac{rs}}.
+To this end, we have proposed to use simple but efficient configurable spatial and spectral feature learning blocks for the {\ac{vae}}-based compression of {\acp{hsi}}.

-In this paper, we have presented \ac{ours}, a metric-driven spatio-spectral model for learning-based variational \ac{hsi} compression.
-The proposed model is made up of four main components: \begin{enumerate*}[1)] \item an adjustable spatio-spectral encoder; \item a spatio-spectral hyperencoder; \item a spatio-spectral hyperdecoder; and \item an adjustable spatio-spectral decoder. \end{enumerate*} Unlike existing methods that naively adapt variational image compression models from the \ac{cv} domain without explicitly modeling the spatio-spectral redundancies inherent in \acp{hsi}, \ac{ours} provides flexible control over balancing spatial and spectral feature learning to effectively leverage the unique characteristics of hyperspectral data.
+To achieve this, we have presented \ac{ours}, a configurable spatio-spectral {\ac{vae}} for learning-based \ac{hsi} compression.
+The proposed model builds upon the mean \& scale hyperprior \cite{minnen2018joint} by introducing four main components: \begin{enumerate*}[1)] \item a configurable spatio-spectral encoder; \item a spatio-spectral hyperencoder; \item a spatio-spectral hyperdecoder; and \item a configurable spatio-spectral decoder. \end{enumerate*} Unlike existing methods that naively adapt variational image compression models from the \ac{cv} domain without explicitly modeling the spatio-spectral redundancies inherent in \acp{hsi}, \ac{ours} provides flexible control over balancing spatial and spectral feature learning to effectively leverage the unique characteristics of hyperspectral data.
 In the experiments, we have evaluated the proposed model on two benchmark datasets in order to conduct: \begin{enumerate*}[i)] \item ablation studies including a metric-driven selection of the proposed model's hyperparameters; \item comparisons with state-of-the-art methods; and \item analyses of the reconstruction results. \end{enumerate*} Our experimental results validate the effectiveness of \ac{ours} across a wide range of \acp{cr} and demonstrate the necessity to balance spatio-spectral feature learning to achieve high-fidelity spatial and spectral reconstructions.
 Our findings suggest that, compared to natural image compression, variational \ac{hsi} compression benefits from a reduced spatial receptive field, reduced spatial downsampling and increased transform capacity to more effectively preserve the spatial and spectral information of \acp{hsi}.
-Furthermore, we observe that compression efficiency is significantly reduced for \acp{hsi} with complex textures, multiple land cover types, or underrepresented classes, whereas it remains highly effective for homogeneous \acp{hsi} dominated by water.
+Furthermore, we observe that compression efficiency is significantly reduced for \acp{hsi} containing noisy bands, complex textures, multiple land cover types, or underrepresented classes, whereas it remains highly effective for homogeneous \acp{hsi} dominated by water.
 This highlights the need to account for such biases during model training to ensure a more balanced and robust \ac{hsi} compression across diverse scenes.

 As a future work, we plan to explore entropy models that may more effectively capture the statistical dependencies within the latent representations of \acp{hsi}.
 Moreover, we plan to develop an interactive \ac{llm} agent framework that guides the \ac{hsi} compression process based on user input and contextual information.
 We believe that leveraging the reasoning capabilities of \ac{llm} agents can serve as a versatile, user-driven, and context-aware framework for \ac{hsi} compression.